Skip to main content

 9. Head to your closing

-VA Loans offer many advantages to qualified homebuyers.
+VA loans offer many advantages to qualified homebuyers.
 But you need to make sure you meet qualifications established by both the VA and your lender.
-To determine whether you may be eligible for a VA Loan, it's best to talk to a Home Lending Advisor.
+To determine whether you may be eligible for a VA Loan, consider speaking with a Home Lending Advisor.

 Have questions?
 Connect with a home lending expert today!